GlueCoders/springboot-guide-docs/rest-with-mvc.md

 Let's go to individual lines :
 - `@RestController` - Tells Spring to map the methods of this class to HTTP requests.
 - `@RequestMapping` - Defines the HTTP path that should be mapped to the controller class.
-- `@GetMapping . @PostMapping, @DeleteMapping` - These annotations are flavoured `@RequestMapping` which defined HTTP methods as well.
+- `@GetMapping . @PostMapping, @DeleteMapping` - These annotations are flavoured `@RequestMapping` which define HTTP methods as well.
 These annotations have parameters for HTTP path, Content-Type and Accept parameters.
 - `ResponseEntity` - This is used to return response body, headers and status code.

 #### Business/Service Layer : BookService